 Platform is committed to equality, diversity and social justice.
 We welcome anyone who shares these values.
 We particularly encourage applications from women, people from ethnic minority backgrounds, people with disabilities and other groups under represented in our areas of work.
-We are prepared to make reasonable adjustments to enable disabled candidates to show their suitability for any role.
+We are happy to make reasonable adjustments to enable disabled candidates to show their suitability for any role.

 Our organisation is a small team of people working part-time, primarily from our London office, near Tower Bridge.
-Some staff spend part of the year abroad.

-What staff say:
+What current and former staff say:

 “I worked at Platform from September 2007 to September 2012. i was taken on to coordinate the remember saro-wiwa project.
 The journey ranged from campaigning on the streets of New York to fact-finding in the creeks of the Niger Delta.
 I was not confined to a single department or a single role, but able to develop skills across fundraising, campaigns and research and to explore my own interests, like legal cases against corporate human rights abuses.
 While the issues we work on are often serious, we all enjoy what we do.
 The relaxed and friendly atmosphere helps a lot.”